Cuellar-23/AD-Design-and-Implementation-of-Company-Case-/README.md

 <h1>AD-Design-and-Implementation-of-Company-Case</h1>

 <h2>Description</h2>
-In this project I will create a structured Active Directory environment for a Company to manage users, groups, shared resources, and printers.
+In this project I will create a structured Active Directory environment for a Company to manage users, groups, shared and personal resources, and printers.
 <br />

 <h2>Project walk-through:</h2>